 It’s an understatement to say that babies are expensive.
 From feedings to clothing to diapers, they can cost new parents an arm and a leg.
-Luckily, there are quite a few freebies out there that savvy, frugal parents can get to help lessen the financial pinch.
+Luckily, there are many ways to score free diapers and other baby swag.
+Savvy, frugal parents can find freebies to lessen the financial pinch.

 With diaper banks, government programs, registry perks and more, check out these lists of ways to score free diapers, free formula, and free baby gear.
 To get some of the items, you may need to fill out a form, create a free registry, or make a phone call (trust me, your mobile has a “phone” app).
 The savings are worth it though!